 Do perfumed cleaners, soaps, and harsh chemicals ever give you a headache or irritate your skin?
 Some people tend to be more sensitive than others, but we are all affected to some degree by what we put on our skin and inhale into our bodies.

-It may not be possible or cost effective to avoid all of these chemicals in your cleaning and personal care products (I know I’m not there yet!), but my goal is to at least reduce my family’s exposure to them.
+It may not be possible or cost effective to avoid all of these chemicals in your cleaning and personal care products, but make it your goal to at least reduce your family’s exposure to them.

 Essential Oils Suggested for Cleaning: